HuzaifaIlyas02/Netflix-Clone/README.md

 ## 📚 What I Learned

-- Enhanced my ReactJS skills, especially in terms of component structure and state management.
-- Gained experience in using third-party APIs and handling their responses.
+### 💡 ReactJS Proficiency:

+- Component-Based Architecture
+- State Management
+- Hooks and Lifecycle Methods
+- Routing
+- Prop Handling

+### 🌐 API Integration:

+- Fetching Data from APIs
+- API Error Handling

+### ⏱️ Asynchronous Programming:

+- Promises and Async/Await

+### 🚢 Deployment:

-- Learned about deploying a web application using Firebase and the associated best practices.
+- Firebase Setup and Configuration
+- Continuous Deployment
+- Environment Configuration
+- Troubleshooting Deployment Issues

 ## 💭 How can it be improved?

+- Add navigation links for different categories like TV Shows, Movies, Recently Added, and My List for easier content accessibility.
-- Implement user authentication to allow personalized watchlists.
-- Add more interactive elements such as rating movies or TV shows.
+- Implement a search option to allow users to quickly find specific movies or TV shows.
+- Introduce a login system to provide a personalized experience for users.
+- Add features like user ratings, comments, and the ability to create personal watchlists.
-- Increase the performance by implementing lazy loading for images and components.
+- Work on improving the app's performance for faster load times and smoother navigation.

 ## 🚦Running the Project

-To run this project locally:
+To run the project in your local environment, follow these steps:

 1. Clone the repository.
-2. Install dependencies using `npm install`.
-3. Setup your TMDB API key in a `.env` file.
+2. Run `npm install` or `yarn` in the project directory to install the required dependencies.
+3. Navigate to the folder `cd netflix-clone`.
 4. Run the project using `npm start`.

+For an overview of the app and its functionalities, please visit [App Overview](https://netflixclone-1db57.web.app/).

 ## ⚠️ Caution

 The website might trigger a security warning, but please note that there is no such issue, and it is safe to proceed.

 Enjoy the application!

+## 🍿 Video